Peter Fulton: International career

 In March 2006, he made his Test debut against the West Indies.

 In March 2013 he made his first International Test century playing against England, and scored his second Test hundred in the match's second innings.
 In doing so he became the fourth New Zealander to score a hundred in both innings of a Test match.

+On 13 February 2026 he was appointed coach of Middlesex County Cricket Club.